ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 .. note::
     All code shall be documented by comments that describe what is being done.

-This can be doone through the function header and/or inline comments.
+This can be done through the function header and/or inline comments.

 Comments within the code shall be used when they are describing a complex and critical section of code or if the subject code does something a certain way because of a specific reason.
 Unnecessary comments in the code are not allowed.